PlantG3/miniC/README.md

 ```

 # Preparation
-Here, the example is inputing read data in FASTQ format.
-We will first removed sequences commonly found in both core and mini.
-The step is referred to be filtering.
+Here, Input read data are in FASTQ format.
+The process firstly removes sequences commonly found in both core and mini, which is referred to as the filtering step.
 ```
 k=9
 kcount=11